Hit and Run Crimes in Pasco County

 Can the Detective Put a Hold on the Vehicle?

-If you left your vehicle at the scene of the crash and ran on foot, then the detective might put a police "hold" on the vehicle.
-Part of the reason for the hold is because the registered owner might contact the law enforcement agency in order to get the hold lifted.
+If you left your vehicle at the crash scene and ran on foot, the detective might put a police “hold” on the vehicle.
+Part of the reason for the hold is that the registered owner might contact the law enforcement agency to get the hold lifted.
 This procedure makes it easier for the investigating officer to find the registered owner.

-Nevertheless, the non contact hit and run is common enough that local law enforcement agencies in Pasco County, FL, have created standard operating procedures (SOPs) that address these types of investigations.
+Nevertheless, the non-contact hit-and-run is common enough for local law enforcement agencies in Pasco County, FL, to create standard operating procedures (SOPs) that address these investigations.

 Finding a Lawyer for a Leaving the Scene in West Pasco, FL